CodingTryhard/NScript/README.md

 - Session-based state management

 ---
-Built with a lot of suffering,
+Built with a lot of suffering, \n
 Adwaith Shameer, Vishnu Sarang and Rahul Arun for the ISTE SC MBCET, 2026.